ibm-cloud-architecture/refarch-kc/docs/prepare-ibm-cloud.md

 ## Define an image private repository

 Use the [docker container image private registry](https://console.bluemix.net/containers-kubernetes/catalog/registry) to push your images and then deploy them to IBM Kubernetes Service.
+When deploying enterprise application it is strongly recommended to use private registry to protect your images from being used and changed by unauthorized users.
+Private registries must be set up by the cluster admin to ensure that the credentials to access the private registry are available to the cluster users.
 In the Catalog Use the `Containers` category and `Container Registry` tile.
 Create the repository with the `create` button.
 You can share a repository for multi IKS clusters.

 Once you access your registry, create a namespace for your solution.
 We used `ibmcaseeda`.

 ![](iks-registry-ns.png)

-We will use this namesapce when tagging the docker images for our microservice.
+We will use this namespace when tagging the docker images for our microservice.
 But first let add a kubernetes cluster.

 ## Kubernetes Cluster Service